CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### Traffic Flow

-Virtualized traffic in same or diffenet logical segments will be sent as in [Layer 2](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#layer-2-virtualized-environment) or [Layer 3](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#layer-3-virtualized-environment) pure virtualized environments scenarios (if all segments belong to same Overlay TZ with the same TEPs).
-The only differnace in our case, is the EVPN underlay fabric.
-Here, Genve encaplsuted traffic from ESXi TEP is encapbuslated again into VXLAN pcakets on the ToR switches (VTEP) using the `clag vxlan-anycast-ip` addresses as the tunnel sources/destination.
-Then it trasmitted as layer 2 VXLAN over the layer 3 fabric.
-Once the VXLAN encapsualted packet reaches its destiantion VTEP (leaf), it is decapsualted and sent as Geneve to the ESXI hypervisor.
+Virtualized traffic in same or different logical segments will be sent as in [Layer 2](#layer-2-virtualized-environment) or [Layer 3](#layer-3-virtualized-environment) pure virtualized environments scenarios (if all segments belong to same Overlay TZ with the same TEPs).
+The only difference in our case, is the EVPN underlay fabric.
+Here, Geneve encapsuled traffic from ESXi TEP is encapsulated again into VXLAN packets on the ToR switches (VTEP) using the `clag vxlan-anycast-ip` addresses as the tunnel sources/destination.
+Then it transmitted as layer 2 VXLAN over the layer 3 fabric.
+Once the VXLAN encapsulated packet reaches its destination VTEP (leaf), it is decapsulated and sent as Geneve to the ESXI hypervisor.
 The ESXi as we know, decapsulates the Geneve header and forwards the packet to the VM.

 ## EVPN Underlay Fabric with External Network (Type-5)

 {{<figure src="/images/guides/cumulus-nsxt/edge_type5.jpg">}}

 There are cases when virtualized traffic is destined to external networks (as we saw in BM scenario), but outside of the EVPN domain.
-To asnwer that need, NSX Edge can act as VXLAN-VTEP with BGP-EVPN control-plane.
-By that, it recieves EVPN Type-5 external routs which are used for external traffic routing in EVPN fabrics.
+To answer that need, NSX Edge can act as VXLAN-VTEP with BGP-EVPN control-plane.
+By that, it receives EVPN Type-5 external routs which are used for external traffic routing in EVPN fabrics.

 As mentioned, Edge VM establishes IPv4 BGP peerings with its ToR switches.
 On top of that, EVPN peerings are set and EVPN control-plane is built.
 In the above diagram, Edge VM located on ESXi03 hypervisor.
 It establishes BGP-EVPN peerings with his local `leaf03` and `leaf04` switches.
 Those leaf switches, which are called "Border Leafs" (EVPN fabric gateway to external networks), are part of the underlay EVPN fabric, and have EVPN type-5 route to the external server.
-This route is then puopulated also to the Edge VM.
+This route is then populated also to the Edge VM.

 Edge VM also acts as VXLAN-VTEP, and for that it uses its own loopback interface (which also must be advertised into BGP) as VXLAN tunnel source.
-By that, it acts the same as the physical switches in VXLAN/EVPN enviorment.
+By that, it acts the same as the physical switches in VXLAN/EVPN environment.

-Traffic flow from VM1 on ESXi01 to Edge is similar to the regular virtualized environment over EVPN fabric [Traffic Flow](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#traffic-flow-2).
-In the current case of external server, which is the traffic desitation, the differance is in the Edge actions afterwards.
-Instead of decapsulating the Geneve header recived from the other TEP and sending regular IP traffic to the underlay fabric, it encapsulates the traffic into VXLAN packet.
+Traffic flow from VM1 on ESXi01 to Edge is like the regular virtualized environment over EVPN fabric [Traffic Flow](#traffic-flow-2).
+In the current case of external server, which is the traffic destination, the difference is in the Edge actions afterwards.
+Instead of decapsulating the Geneve header received from the other TEP and sending regular IP traffic to the underlay fabric, it encapsulates the traffic into VXLAN packet.
 Then, the packet sent to its destination VTEP, which is determined by the next-hop of the EVPN type-5 route.
-In our diagram, packet's destiation VTEP are the local ToR switches, which will decapsulate the VXLAN header and send it out of the EVPN domain as regular IP packet.
+In our diagram, packet's destination VTEP are the local ToR switches, which will decapsulate the VXLAN header and send it out of the EVPN domain as regular IP packet.

 That way, virtualized traffic destined to EVPN external networks is sent over EVPN underlay fabric.